-Still in Tanjung Aan, go up to Bukit Merese, a hilltop boasting a panoramic view of the surrounding area, with the idyllic Tanjung Aan on one side and Pantai Serenting on Pantai Seger on the other.
-Go during the day, to see the horizon line dividing the clear sky with the sparkling sea below; and before sunset, to see the orange tones slowly changing the scenery.
+Also, in Tanjung Aan, go up to Bukit Merese, a hilltop boasting a panoramic view of the surrounding area, with the idyllic Tanjung Aan on one side and Pantai Serenting on Pantai Seger on the other.
+Go during the day, to see the horizon line dividing the clear sky with the sparkling sea below; and before sunset, to see the orange tones slowly changing the scenery of the beach.

 What else to do in the Kuta Lombok region

 Visit Sasak Sade Village, a village that maintains the traditional culture of the Sasak tribe (original Lombok ethnic group).
 You can see their houses, which are built with walls of wood and bamboo, thatched roofs, and ground made with dirt and cow dung.
 There you can buy souvenirs like necklaces and bracelets, and see women weaving and selling the traditional textiles of their group.
 Today they are mostly Muslim, but the culture encompasses traits of Buddhism and Hinduism.

 You can also visit the other beaches of Kuta Lombok, among them Selong Belanak, Semeti, and Telawas.
 If you are up for it, you can take the road for about 2 hours until you reach the famous Pink Beach.

 The nearest airport to Kuta is Lombok International Airport (Praya), which receives international flights from Singapore and Malaysia.
 If you are already in Indonesia, the airport is accessed from Bali, Jakarta, and other domestic destinations.